Guardians vs. Padres Player Props Betting Odds

 MLB Props Today: San Diego Padres

-- Joe Musgrove (3-2) will take the mound for the Padres, his ninth start of the season.
+- The Padres will hand the ball to Michael Wacha (6-2) for his 13th start of the season.

 |Opponent